nickk-knack/Discrod/README.md

 # Discrod
 Discord bot written using discord.js for my personal Discord server.

+## Environment Variables
+Discrod uses dotenv to load environmnent variables from a .env file.
+This file will need to include the following parameters:
+1. PREFIX
+    * The prefix for your Discord bot's commands
+2. TOKEN
+    * The API token for your Discord bot
+3. GOOGLE_API_KEY
+    * Your Google API key (for the image.js plugin)
+4. GOOGLE_CSE_ID
+    * Your Google CSE ID (for the image.js plugin)

 ## Writing command plugins
-#### Command plugins for Discrod are written as CommonJS modules, saved as a .js file and stored in the 'commands' folder.
+Command plugins for Discrod are written as CommonJS modules, saved as a .js file and stored in the 'commands' folder.
 These modules consist of various properties as well as an 'execute' function.

-#### There are 7 properties to add to a command plugin.
+There are 7 properties to add to a command plugin.
 1. name
     * Type: `String`
     * *Required*